Psychology of Educational Development

 Educational psychology studies the cognitive processes, behavioural issues and developmental factors that affect learning, and how learning environments and individual differences influence educational outcomes.
 As the UK’s first Positive University, with consistently high ratings for student satisfaction over many years, the University of Buckingham is actively engaged in nurturing the wellbeing and happiness of its students, and is interested in investigating educational strategies which promote resilience, confidence and capacity.
 We also undertake research into Specific Learning Disabilities, particularly dyslexia, and their impact upon student outcomes.

 The Psychology of Educational Development hub draws together the different strands of research into developmental and educational psychology currently being undertaken at the University of Buckingham.
 We have contacts with a number of local state, specialist and private schools, and also undertake medical education research with the University of Buckingham Medical School.
-In addition to our research interests, Educational Psychology is taught as one of our Level 6 Undergraduate module options, offering our students a flavour of all seven HCPC practitioner psychologist roles.
+In addition to our research interests, Educational Psychology is taught as one of our Level 6 Undergraduate module options, which offer our students a flavour of all seven HCPC practitioner psychologist roles.

 Although not leading directly to HCPC accreditation as a practitioner psychologist, our MSc and PhD options would be a good option for those who are interested in pursuing educational research in the academic field, or who wish to undertake a preliminary research degree before embarking on the next step of formal HCPC qualification.